adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 - **unary classifiers**의 주 목적은 object proposals를 분류 하는 것이다. `The main objective of the unary classifiers is to accurately recognize the class of object proposals on each sensor modality. `

-Previous models of object category classification that used CNNs fed a fixed number of output layers into the final loss layer in their task.
+- Previous models of object category classification that used CNNs fed a fixed number of output layers into the final loss layer in their task.

-For example,all-passed output, which means the input is passed through all layers of networks, is widely used forfeeding into the loss layer.
+	- For example, all-passed output, which means the input is passed through all layers of networks, is widely used for feeding into the loss layer.

 For this output, however, little information loss might occur through thepassing of several pooling layers.